Defect Line Coarsening and Refinement in Active Nematics

-The mechanisms of defect line tension, drag force and self propulsion that were used to describe the single active defects can be generalised to the overall coarsening dynamics of a full three-dimensional defect network of the active turbulence.
-We use a single scale model based on a single time-dependent length scale $\xi$, which represents both typical radius of curvature and typical separation of defect lines~\cite{ChuangI_Science251_1991,KlemanM}.
-Notice that during active coarsening, we observe that both the average defect-defect separation and the curvature decrease over time, as shown in Fig.~\ref{fig:coarsening}(a,b).
+The mechanisms of defect line tension, drag force and self-propulsion that were used to describe the single active defects can be generalised to the overall coarsening dynamics of a full three-dimensional active defect network.
+Our model is based on a single time-dependent length scale $\xi$, which represents both typical radius of curvature and typical separation of defect lines~\cite{ChuangI_Science251_1991,KlemanM}.
+Notice that during active coarsening, both the average defect-defect separation and the curvature decrease over time (Fig.~\ref{fig:coarsening}a,b).
 Specifically, $\xi$ is calculated as $\rho=1/\xi^2$ where $\rho$ is the total defect length over unit volume.
-The coarsening dynamics of the defect networks is now described as the time evolution of the single length-scale $\xi$ based on a balance between the defect line tension $T/\xi$ and viscous drag $\Gamma\left(\dot{\xi}+b\,v_0\right)$, where the dimensionless phenomenological parameter $b$ describes the effective self-propulsion velocity of defect line of any half-integer director profile.
+The coarsening dynamics of the defect networks is now described as the time evolution of the single length-scale $\xi$ based on a balance between the defect line tension $T/\xi$ and viscous drag $\Gamma\left(\dot{\xi}+b\,v_0\right)$, where the phenomenological parameter $b$ describes the effective self-propulsion velocity of defect lines.
 Generalized from a single defect loop (Eq.~\ref{eq:rdot}) to a defect network, here the line tension straightens and spaces out the defects in time, which gives the main dynamic equation of active coarsening

 where in analogy to the passive coarsening~\cite{YurkeB_PhysRevE47_1993,WangW_JChemPhys108_1998}, we use dimensionless parameter $a$ to describe the relative strength of line tension compared to drag force in a defect network.
-Equation~\ref{eq:xidot} can be rewritten in terms of the defect density as
+Equation~\ref{eq:xidot} can be rewritten in terms of the defect density